Meet Our Staff

 Chuck has served on the board of directors of the Galion chapter of the American Red Cross, where he served three terms as Chapter Chairman and is currently President of the Board of Directors of the Crawford County Community Concert Association.
 He is a member of Ohio Funeral Directors Association, Ohio Embalmers Association and National Funeral Directors Association.
 Chuck is also the owner and operator of Linden Monuments and assists families in selecting and designing a lasting memorial tribute to their loved ones.

 Chuck is an excellent craftsman and enjoys woodworking.
 In 1986 Chuck married his high school sweetheart, Kristi, who is a fifth grade teacher at Galion Intermediate School.
 Both enjoy traveling in their motor home and are avid Ohio State Buckeye fans.

-A native of Crawford County, Eric Sparks started with Snyder Funeral Homes early in 2014 as a licensed funeral director and embalmer.
+A native of Bucyrus, Eric Sparks started with Snyder Funeral Homes early in 2014 as a licensed funeral director and embalmer.
 He is a 1988 graduate of Colonel Crawford High School and earned his bachelors degree in mortuary science from Cincinnati College of Mortuary Science in 1991.

 Pat is a Galion native and a Galion High School graduate.
 He is a United States Army veteran and served with the 11th Airborne Division in Germany.
 Pat retired from the Galion Fire Department in 1985 after 26 years.
 He also worked at St. Joseph Parish School for 29 years where he enjoyed being a custodian and watching many students grow and mature.